-The contract processor's factory environment, processes and records are routinely audited in order to uphold their Risk Management Programme (RMP), Hazzard Analysis & Critical Control Points (HACCP) and other certifications.
+The factory environment, processes and records are independently audited in order to uphold their Risk Management Programme (RMP), Hazard Analysis Critical Control Points (HACCP) and other certifications.

-The 100% raw milk sourced from New Zealand is standardised according to CODEX regulations.
+The 100% raw milk is sourced from New Zealand farms.

-Theland UHT milk contains no colouring agents, sweeteners, thickening agents, gelatine, or preservatives.
+Theland UHT milk contains no added colouring agents, sweeteners, thickening agents, gelatine, or preservatives.

 This product contains calcium, an important source of nutrition for building strong, dense bones early in life, and keeping bones strong and healthy in later life.

-This product contains 100% natural protein.
-Protein is important for the growth and repair of the body's cells for building muscle.
+This product contains 4.0g of natural protein per 100mL.
+Protein is important for the growth and repair of the body’s cells and for building muscle.